ronmichel/TheRock/docs/rfcs/RFC0008-OS-Packaging-Requirements.md

 Our goals are to:

-1. **Standardize packaging behaviour acros Linux, Windows native, Windows WSL2**
+1. **Standardize packaging behaviour across Linux, Windows native, Windows WSL2**
 2. **Ensure predicatble upgrade behaviour, side-by-side support, and compatibility with OS package managers (apt, dnf, yum, zypper for SLES)**
 3. **Comply with legal, licensing, and redistrobution rules**
 4. **Support automated packaging workflows in TheRock with productized deliverables**
+5. **Support packaging behaviour across Python ecosystems using pip and WheelNext**

 ## Scope